supercollider/supercollider.github.io/contributing/index.md

 If you aren't familiar with Git, GitHub has [tutorials](https://guides.github.com/activities/hello-world/) for you to get started.
 If you encounter problems using Git, feel free to ask for help on the [sc-dev](http://new-supercollider-mailing-lists-forums-use-these.2681727.n2.nabble.com/SuperCollider-Developers-New-Use-this-f2681767.html) list.

+## Release cycle

+SuperCollider uses an unstable master branch.
+Stable releases are marked using tags, along with GitHub's "releases" page.
+More detailed information on the current (2017) release system can be found [here](https://github.com/supercollider/supercollider/wiki/git-workflow).

 ## Pull requests

 You can submit changes in the form of pull requests, gratefully accepted at [our GitHub repository](https://github.com/supercollider/supercollider).